-the Southwark Weight and Activity Programme (SWAP) is a 12 week weight management, physical activity and healthy eating programme for inactive women with a BMI of 26 or above.
+The SWAP Project is a 12 week weight management, physical activity and healthy eating programme for inactive women with a BMI of 26 to 48.

 It is designed to support women to change unhealthy lifestyle behaviours – how much and what physical activity they take part in; food choices; when they eat and how much they eat and other factors, such as the amount of sleep they get.

 Women who have a BMI over 26, especially if this is combined with a waist measurement of over 31.5 inches (and a lack of physical activity) are putting their health at risk.
 This risk is particularly great for women of South Asian, African and Africa-Caribbean descent.

 All participants are put into pairs so they can offer each other support throughout the programme and beyond.
 Each pair is asked to put together a presentation for the group on topics such as ‘Food Labels’ and ‘Exercise on a Budget’.
 The typical SWAP session consists of an optional weigh-in, followed by presentations and discussion, and a physical activity class or cooking session.